 - Personal responsibility

 Exercise personal responsibility in planning and implementing tasks according to prescribed protocols

 Demonstrate effective communication and interpersonal skills

 - Professional practice

-Apply appropriate theoretical and practical methods according to protocol
+Apply appropriate theoretical and practical methods

 - Professional standards